mozilla/addons-server/docs/topics/api/addons.rst

     :>json string|object|null support_email: The add-on support email (See :ref:`translated fields <api-overview-translations>`).
     :>json string|object|null support_url: The add-on support URL (See :ref:`translated fields <api-overview-translations>`).
     :>json array tags: List containing the text of the tags set on the add-on.
+    :>json string target_locale: For dictionaries and language packs, the locale the add-on is meant for.
+Only present when using the Language Tools endpoint.
     :>json object theme_data: Object holding `lightweight theme (Persona) <https://developer.mozilla.org/en-US/Add-ons/Themes/Lightweight_themes>`_ data.
 Only present for themes (Persona).
     :>json string type: The :ref:`add-on type <addon-detail-type>`.
     :>json string url: The (absolute) add-on detail URL.